Kristiansund (town): Government

 Kristiansund Municipality is run by a local municipal council and mayor.
 Prior to the 1960s the municipality and town of Kristiansund were the same, but since the 1960s, the municipality was enlarged to include other rural areas outside the town centre, including the whole island of Frei.

 Media

 There are two local TV stations in Kristiansund.
 The larger one is TVNordvest, (TV North-West) which broadcasts local news from the area around Kristiansund on a daily basis, as well as some other TV shows.
 The second one is TV Kristiansund, which is more of a culture channel, broadcasting cultural news from Kristiansund, like shows from the city Opera.

 The local newspaper of Kristiansund is Tidens Krav, which also functions as a local newspaper for the other municipalities located nearby the city.

 Climate

-Kristiansund has a maritime, temperate climate with cool-to-warm summers and relatively short and mild winters.
-The landscape with its unique natural harbour combined with warm wind from the southwest of the Atlantic Ocean and the Gulf Stream gives Kristiansund a much warmer climate than its latitude would indicate.
+Kristiansund has a temperate oceanic climate (Cfb) with cool-to-warm summers and mild winters.
+The city structure with the unique natural harbour of the city combined with Atlantic air from the southwest and the Gulf Stream gives Kristiansund a much warmer climate than its latitude would indicate.
+The all-time high 32 °C was set 28 July 2018.
+The warmest month on record at Kristiansund Airport was July 2014 with mean 17.1 °C and average daily high 21.9 °C. The all-time low -14.3 °C was recorded 23 February 2010.
+The coldest month on record at Kristiansund Airport was December 2010 with mean -2.7 °C and average daily low -4.9 °C. The coldest month recorded at earlier weather stations in Kristiansund was February 1947 with mean -3.6 °C (recordings since 1871).